-Manufactured home loans are typically more affordable and easier to qualify for than in comparison to a traditional home.
+Manufactured home loans are typically more affordable, and easier to qualify for, than in comparison to a traditional home.
 Not only are your mortgage payments likely to be less, but also you are generally not required to put a lot of money down either.

 For instance, if you do not know what is meant by a home on leased land, that is perfectly okay.
 Leased land typically refers to mobile home parks and manufactured home communities.
-Under these circumstances, you are likely purchasing a constructed residence that is already located within a community.
+Under these circumstances, you are likely purchasing a modular home that is already located within a community.
 As a result, you would be financing your mobile home while paying rent for the land that it sits on, otherwise known as “lot rent,” which is generally affordable.
 Learn how to buy a mobile home already in a community here.

 Triad Financial Services

 One major manufactured home lender in the game is Triad Financial Services.
 This particular lender specializes in manufactured home loans and has been around since 1959.

 Consequently, Triad can offer you decades worth of experience.
 Here, potential homebuyers are walked through a quick and easy purchase/mobile home loan process.
 Moreover, this process is streamlined for consumers and accessible online.

 Triad also offers construct-perm loans and a refinancing loan process, if you are looking to refinance your mobile home.